U.S. Route 71: History

 The original southern terminus of US 71 was in Baton Rouge, Louisiana at the Baton Rouge-Port Allen Mississippi River ferry.
 This was also the original western terminus of US 190 which continued east from the ferry landing through Baton Rouge, shortly intersecting US 61.
 US 71 was routed along the Jefferson Highway (pre-1955 State Route 1) from Baton Rouge north to Clarence (near Natchitoches).
 From Clarence to Shreveport, a more direct route was chosen than that followed by the Jefferson Highway, and US 71 continued north into Arkansas rather than west into Texas.

 The current route of US 71 in Louisiana follows or closely parallels the 1926 alignment north of Lebeau.
 Between Port Allen and Lebeau, US 71 originally followed present-day LA 76 to Rosedale, LA 77 to Ravenswood, and LA 10 to Lebeau, crossing the Atchafalaya River by ferry at Melville.
 In 1935, US 190 was extended west onto a newly built section of State Route 7 (the Evangeline Highway) with a bridge across the Atchafalaya River at Krotz Springs.
 The following year, US 71 was moved onto this route, branching northward to Lebeau from its current southern terminus west of Krotz Springs and bypassing the ferry crossing at Melville.
 In 1940, US 71 and 190 were moved onto the new Mississippi River Bridge at Baton Rouge, bypassing the ferry crossing there.
 US 71 was cut back to its current southern terminus west of Krotz Springs in 1951.

 In northwest Arkansas, the 1926 alignment of US 71 followed Highway 102 from Bentonville to Centerton, then north on Highway 102 Business to Highway 72 southeast of Hiwasse.
 From there, it followed Arkansas 72 to Gravette, where it turned north on Highway 59 to the Missouri state line.
 In the 1930s, US 71 was rerouted along Arkansas 72 between Bentonville and Gravette, then north on Arkansas 59.
 This alignment lasted until the early 1960s when it was realigned along Highway 100 between Bentonville and the Missouri state line.
 In Missouri, the new US 71 replaced Route 88, which had been defined in 1922, while the old US 71 became Route 59.

 Highway 71 has a brief concurrency with Highway 237 before crossing over The Loop Interstate 49 instead of (future Interstate 130) in the southeast part of town.

 Future

-A large section of US 71 through Missouri, Arkansas and Louisiana is being upgraded to Interstate standards as an extension of Interstate 49 from Shreveport, Louisiana to Kansas City, Missouri.
-It will also connect to New Orleans with "Future I-49" signage being posted, but with no construction, as of 2017, being started.
+A large section of US 71 from Shreveport, Louisiana to Kansas City, Missouri is slated to be upgraded to Interstate 49 (I-49) or bypassed by I-49.
+The largest gap is from Fort Smith, Arkansas to Texarkana.